-- For your child's safety, players cannot wear jewelry during games except for medical or religious purposes-in this case it must be taped to the body.
-Earrings, necklaces and bracelets must be removed.
+- Each child will need an age-appropriate soccer ball and shin guards.
+Soccer cleats are optional, no baseball/football shoes with cleats on the front tip.
+Metal cleats are not allowed.
+Ball sizes are noted in the above grid. - For your child's safety, players cannot wear jewelry during games except for medical or religious purposes-in this case it must be taped to the body.
+Earrings, necklaces, and bracelets must be removed.
 Band-Aids/tape must be placed over newly pierced ears during games. - Hard casts and finger splints must be covered with suitable padding.
 If at any point during the game the referee determines an item to be dangerous, the player may be asked to sit out the remainder of the game. - Score is not kept for Pre-K and Kinder as these are developmental leagues.
 There are no winners and losers.
-ALL kids are winners. - Games scores are kept for 1st 6th but will record as a 1-0 or 0-0.
-Only 1 goal scored per team will be recorded regardless of how many are scored.
-Shut-outs, ties or forfeits will record appropriately. - Scores will be kept for 7th-8th grade teams.
-Tie Breakers (if necessary):
+ALL kids are winners. - Games scores are kept for 1st 6th - Inclement Weather: rainout information will be posted/sent-out on TeamSideline as soon as information is available.
+If a game has been played at least 50% of that game is considered final.
+If an entire game is canceled, we try to reschedule the game one time for a future weekend or weeknight.